View the full list of fields, first using long-form arguments:

 Recreating the Default Image¶

-If you wish to recreate the DefaultImage that was built by the scyld-install
+If you want to recreate the DefaultImage that was built by the scyld-install

-tool, then you must first delete the components of the existing image and
+tool, first delete the components of the existing image and

 boot config: